What is “Resilience”?

 Resilience is the ability to grow and thrive in the face of challenges and bounce back from adversity.

-The Wisconsin Army National Guard is committed to developing resilient Soldiers and Families, strengthening our units and our communities.
-The Army National Guard Resilience Program aims to develop resilient Soldiers and families through a wide array of resourced, accessible, and effective programs built upon the five pillars of Comprehensive Soldier and Family Fitness: Emotion, Family, Physical, Social, and Spiritual Fitness.
+The Wisconsin Army National Guard is committed to helping Soldiers and their Families be positive contributing members of their units and communities.
+The Army National Guard Resilience Program teaches Soldiers and families valuable skills to navigate the up & down, twists & turns of life on this planet.
+We believe if Soldiers are fit for life, they are fit for duty.
+The Resiliency programs are built on the five pillars of Comprehensive Soldier and Family Fitness: Family, Physical, Social, Spiritual & Emotional Fitness.

 Resilience Training Opportunities: